-MU 558 Advanced Music Therapy Practicum (1)
+MU 558 Advanced Music Therapy Practicum (1 - 6)

 This course is designed for graduate music therapy students who are board certified music therapists.
-Students will utilize advanced music, verbal and written skills with clients they currently serve.
+Students will utilize advanced music, verbal, and written skills with clients they currently serve.
 Individual and/or group supervision will be provided by MAMT faculty via online methods or phone conferencing.
-Designed to be taken in conjunction with MU 544 (Advanced Improvisation and Composition for Music Therapy), but may be taken at another time with consent of Director.
+Designed to be taken in conjunction with MU 544, but may be taken at another time with consent of program Director.
 Each credit equals approximately 50 clock hours accrued.
-Course fee is charged.
+Offered in summer.
 Prerequisites: MU 581 and PS 580.